repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/all_in_one.rst

 Key management
 --------------

-As introduced before by the :ref:`guide/deployment/index:RSTUF and TUF key management`, this deployment requires the online key.
-Make sure you have generated and have the online key ready.
+As introduced before by :ref:`guide/deployment/index:RSTUF and TUF key management`, this deployment requires an online key.
+You need to make sure you have generated it and you can use it.

 Steps
 =====